erikmav/passport-sqrl/README.md

 A "pure" unit test suite for the passport-sqrl code is under the src/SqrlTests directory and built into the build, and its failure causes the build to fail.

 ## Integration tests
-There is a suite of tests that start up a Node server with Express, passport, and passport-sqrl for integration testing.
+There is a suite of tests that start up a Node server with Express, Passport, and passport-sqrl for integration testing.
 These are not "pure" unit tests but they also cause the build to fail if they are not working.

 You'll need to be on a network for these to work.
 (Running in airplane mode will cause failures.
 But many flights have wifi. :)

 ## Browser testing
-The same NodeJS + Express + passport + passport-sqrl web site can be run from VSCode.
-It uses HTTP on port 5858.
+The same NodeJS + Express + Passport + passport-sqrl web site can be run from VSCode.
+It uses HTTPS on port 5858.

+To run the site:

+1. Press the F5 key while in VSCode.
+1. If a warning bar about build errors appears, click Debug Anyway
+1. If a firewall popup appears, allow Node.js to open port 5858
+1. Wait for the orange debugging color to appear in the status bar.

+Then:

+1. Open a browser and navigate to https://your-machine-name:5858
+1. Allow a security exception for the self-signed certificate.
+1. You should be redirected to the /login page and see a SQRL QR-Code that can also be clicked.
+1. When clicked, the desktop SQRL client should activate to handle the sqrl:// URL and allow you to log in.

+'''NOTE: Desktop flow is broken because of the self-signed certificate'''

 ## Useful Links